Shubhamdutta2000/Lottery-Smart-Contract-App-using-Etherium-Solidity-Web3JS/README.md

     npm start
 ```

-- Add Deployed Contract Address (get address from console after deploying the contract) to the .env of src folder in client folder
+- Add Deployed Contract Address (get address from console after deploying the contract) to the .env of client folder

 ## Tech Stack